baczek113/baczek113/README.md

 - Co-organizer of **VIAHack** – a student hackathon at VIA University Collage in Horsens, Denmark
 - Occasionally explain technical things to non-technical humans
+- Actively exploring - planning visit at least 3 new countries this year 🇲🇹🇬🇧🇫🇷

 ---